-As the students moved their tassels to signify their graduation, some threw their hats.
+As the students moved their mortar board tassels from right to left to signify their graduation, some threw their caps in the air.
 But many didn't, as a precaution against COVID-19.
-It was perhaps a muted graduation, but one the students said they were proud to take part in and grateful for having happened.
+It was perhaps a muted graduation, but one the students said they were proud to take part in and were grateful for having happened.

 "It's just really exciting.
 I'm glad they arranged it," Anna Gersh said.

-Some students reflected on the difficult year and lessons they'll take with them moving forward.
+Some students reflected on the difficult ending of their high school careers and the lessons they'll take with them moving forward.